ioBroker/ioBroker.simple-api/README.md

     }
   ]
 ```
 You can send this request as POST too.
+Please use content type `text/plain` and put the data in the body.

 ### objects
 Get the list of all objects for pattern.
 If no pattern is specified, all objects as JSON array will be returned.